thinkb4/a-walk-in-graphql/introduction/introduction.md

 It:

-- WON'T lower down you're database load, it doesn't care how/where you persist your data
+- WON'T lower down your database load, it doesn't care how/where you persist your data
 - WON'T lower down the network traffic between your graphQL server and your persistence infrastructure per-se, that's business logic and not graphql ... but
 - WILL tend to lower down the network traffic between the clients and the graphQL server
-- WON'T solve your messy/inconsistent data structure or your legacy mixed persistance infrastructure ... but
+- WON'T solve your messy/inconsistent data structure or your legacy mixed persistence infrastructure ... but
-- WILL help you provide a consistent, unified and scalable data structure from graphql to the clients.
+- WILL help you provide a consistent, unified and scalable contract for  your data structure from graphql to the clients.

 That said, we'd like to share with you some enlightening insights from a Facebook Engineering platform's post, see an extract below.